ibpsa/project1-boptest/docs/user_guide/source/api.rst

 POST /advance
 -------------

 - **Description:** Advance simulation one control step with optional control input(s) and receive measurements.
 If specified, control input value(s) will be constant over the control step.
+Use <input_name_u> to specify value and corresponding <input_name_activate> to enable value overwrite for the input.

 - **Arguments:**

     ::

-        <input_name>  // optional, float, value of input point
+        <input_name_u>          // optional, float, value of input point to overwrite
+        <input_name_activate>   // optional, float, enable corresponding input overwrite if greater than 0 (default is 0)

 - **Returns:**